Espyo/Pikifen/source/source/lib/easy_analog_cleaner/readme.md

 * Deadzone logic:
   * The standard deadzone, the inner radius deadzone, helps consider loose joystick wobbling as 0, so no input is read when the player isn't touching the stick.
   * The outer radius deadzone helps with sticks that aren't well calibrated or physically can't reach the highest tilt value.
-  * See `AnalogStickCleaner::Settings::Deadzones::Radial`.
+  * See `EasyAnalogCleaner::Settings::Deadzones::Radial`.
 * Angular deadzones:
   * Makes it easier to snap to a horizontal, vertical, and/or diagonal angle.
 Good for 3D platformers!
-  * See `AnalogStickCleaner::Settings::Deadzones::Angular`.
+  * See `EasyAnalogCleaner::Settings::Deadzones::Angular`.
 * Interpolation:
   * When using deadzones, for instance, a deadzone of 0.2, interpolation makes it so the value doesn't instantly jump from 0 to 0.2 once the player reaches the threshold.
-  * See `AnalogStickCleaner::Settings::Deadzones::*::interpolate`.
+  * See `EasyAnalogCleaner::Settings::Deadzones::*::interpolate`.
 * Unit circle clamping:
   * In some situations, the input values' radius may be more than 1, like on a joystick that's not well-calibrated or has a frame that's not circular.
 This feature clamps the value to [0 - 1].
 Good for stopping something like a character or reticle moving faster than expected.
-  * See `AnalogStickCleaner::Settings::Misc::unitCircleClamp`.
+  * See `EasyAnalogCleaner::Settings::Misc::unitCircleClamp`.
 * Low-pass filtering:
   * Reduces finger jittering by smoothening the values, though it can make controls feel a bit less responsive.
 Good for when careful aiming is required.
-  * See `AnalogStickCleaner::Settings::LowPassFilter`.
+  * See `EasyAnalogCleaner::Settings::LowPassFilter`.
 * Analog button support:
   * Like analog sticks, the pressure value of analog buttons (or analog triggers) can make use of deadzones, interpolation, and low-pass filtering.
 Except instead of working in two dimensions, it works in one.
-  * See `AnalogStickCleaner::Settings::Deadzones::Button` and `AnalogStickCleaner::Settings::LowPassFilter::factorButton`.
+  * See `EasyAnalogCleaner::Settings::Deadzones::Button` and `EasyAnalogCleaner::Settings::LowPassFilter::factorButton`.
 * Library things:
-  * Basic debugging logic (see `ANALOG_STICK_CLEANER_DEBUG`).
+  * Basic debugging logic (see `EASY_ANALOG_CLEANER`).
   * Simple unit test coverage for the library itself.

 ## Other usage information

-* You can define `ANALOG_STICK_CLEANER_DEBUG` (or uncomment its line near the top of the source file), to better understand how the input/output values work.
+* You can define `EASY_ANALOG_CLEANER` (or uncomment its line near the top of the source file), to better understand how the input/output values work.
 * For more information on how a part of the library works, read its comments in the header file, or check how the unit tests file does it.